Skip to main content

 This isn’t the first time a deceptively simple CSS pattern needed multiple iterations to get right.
 The same thing happened while building the dot leader pattern: three edge cases, zero margin changes, and a line-height: 1 fix to prevent exactly this kind of phantom vertical space.

 Not every layout bug needs a complex solution.
-Sometimes the right fix is asking: “if this element is invisible, why is it still here?”
+Sometimes the right fix is asking: “if this element shouldn’t affect layout, why is it still in the layout?”